|

 Brewin

-Dolphin's Stocktrade is one of online stockbrokers that's
+Dolphin's Stocktrade is one of the online stockbrokers.
+It's

 unusual in passing-on voting rights of shares - not that there